IDRC-MITO/Mito_Plot/README.md

 ## Files

-- `run_step1.py`:
+- `step1.py`:
   Processes multiple mitochondrial VCF files (*.vcf) to calculate heteroplasmy rates at each variant position.
 Outputs a merged TSV file summarizing heteroplasmy rates per sample and position.

-- `run_step2.py`:
+- `step2.py`:
-  Loads the merged TSV from `run_step1.py` and generates an interactive Plotly circular plot showing heteroplasmy rates by position with mitochondrial gene regions annotated.
+  Loads the merged TSV from run_step1.py and generates an interactive Plotly circular plot showing heteroplasmy rates by position with mitochondrial gene regions annotated.
+  This script creates a 2D figure, where zoom in/out and panning on desired regions are freely possible for detailed inspection.

+- `step3.py`:
+  Loads the merged TSV from run_step1.py and generates an interactive 3D circular plot representing heteroplasmy rates across samples.
+  The plot positions samples along the Z-axis with compressible height for better visualization of multiple samples and mitochondrial gene regions annotated in 3D.

 ## Usage